The Skeptic (album): Background

-Whilst touring with his band Dance Gavin Dance throughout 2017, Tilian Pearson began writing and recording new material for his third studio album.
+Whilst touring with his then band Dance Gavin Dance throughout 2017, Tilian Pearson began writing and recording new material for his third studio album.
 On June 22, 2017, Tilian premiered a new song, entitled "Lines That Burn".
 He continued to release a string of solo singles throughout the summer of 2017, including "Take You There", "Patient", and "Wake Up", as well as numerous remixes of his original songs.
 He released the collaborative single, titled "Bones", with American EDM producer StéLouse, on July 28, 2017.
 He released the Patient EP on September 1, 2017, on Vital Records.

 With Dance Gavin Dance, the group released their seventh studio album, Artificial Selection, on June 8, 2018.
 It was preceded by the singles "Midnight Crusade", released on April 4, "Son Of Robot", released on May 4, and "Care", released on May 25, 2018.
 The band toured in support of American post-hardcore band Underoath's headlining North American tour in April and May 2018, followed by a headlining tour with bands I See Stars, ERRA, and Sianvar in June.